-CAP 403 Appendix A, para A6, A7 refers.
+CAP 403 Edition 16, Appendix A refers.

-Those responsible for risk assessing at Duxford are required to be IATA and or IOSH accredited (as a minimum) to identify and assess risk objectively.
+Those responsible for risk assessing at Duxford are required to be IATA, IOSH and/or have completed a Safety Management Systems, Principles and Applications course with the CAA (as a minimum) to identify and assess risk objectively.
+Prior to course attendance, staff carrying out risk assessments will be under supervision for oversight checking and support.